2008 Peony Pictures

 Please visit our peony page to order fresh cut peonies from Bridgewater Gardens for 2010.

 We hope you enjoying seeing these beautiful pictures of our 2008 peonies in full bloom.
 Our peony season in Michigan normally begins around June 1.
-This year our peonies bloomed from June 3, 2008 through June 23, 2008.
-The 2008 peony season has ended and we were mostly sold out by mid-May.
-Please visit us next year to order peonies for June 2009 delivery.
+For the 2008 season our flowers started blooming on June 3, 2008 and were nearly done by June 23, 2008.
+The 2008 peony season is over and we were mostly sold out by mid-May.
+For June 9 peony delivery please come back and visit in early 2009.

 |Our 6 year old son Aaron poses with a bouquet of peonies.
 If you look closely you will see that he is missing his 2 front teeth.|